slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

 <!--
-make the exercise: imageine you life in 10years. possible futures -->
+make the exercise: imagine you life in 10years. possible futures -->